MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configuration.md

 ---
-ms.date: 06/30/2022
+title: Spring Cloud Azure configuration
+description: This reference doc contains all Spring Cloud Azure common configuration. ms.date: 12/29/2022
 author: KarlErickson
 ms.author: v-yonghuiye
+ms.topic: reference
 ---

+# Spring Cloud Azure configuration

-## Spring Cloud Azure configuration
+This article describes all the Spring Cloud Azure common configuration properties.

-### Configuration for each Azure Service SDK
+## Configuration for each Azure Service SDK

 Most of Azure Service SDKs can be divided into two categories by transport type: HTTP-based or AMQP-based.
 There are properties that are common to all SDKs, such as authentication principals and Azure environment settings, or common to HTTP-based clients, such as logging level to log HTTP requests and responses.
 In Spring Cloud Azure 4.0, we added five common categories of configuration properties that you can specify for each Azure service.